defi-ventures/BlockX-chain/docs/guides/evm_tests.md

 # EVM Test Suite

-The commands (script) will clone and run the contract tests [compound, synthetix, uniswap, ...] against the Tokn's EVM.
+The commands (script) will clone and run the contract tests [compound, synthetix, uniswap, ...] against the BlockX's EVM.
 This test will comprehensively check the EVM against that of Ethereum's to verify that the results show the exact same behaviour.

 ## Test Suites
-The following are instructions on how to run the specified EVM test suite on the Tokn network.
+The following are instructions on how to run the specified EVM test suite on the BlockX network.

 ### Synthetix
 ```bash